-Low Emission Zones set an environmental limit on certain road spaces, restricting access for the most polluting vehicles to improve air quality.
-This helps protect public health within towns and cities, making them more attractive places to be.
+Low Emission Zones set an environmental limit on certain road spaces, restricting access for the most polluting vehicles to improve air quality and protect public health.

 A penalty charge will be payable by the vehicle's registered keeper if a vehicle enters a LEZ and does not not meet the emission requirements.

 From 1 June 2023, Glasgow's LEZ will apply to all vehicles driving into the city centre zone.
 Please note however that:

 Harmful nitrogen dioxide is being recorded in our city centre at levels that do not meet statutory objectives.